Disappearance of Acacia Bishop: Aftermath

 Authorities initially believed that Lodmell had accidentally fallen into the river with Bishop, but it was believed that Bishop was the victim of a suspected murder-suicide attempt.
 The search for Bishop was initially contained to Salt Lake County, Utah, but later spread to Idaho once it was discovered that Lodmell had traveled to Idaho Falls with the child.
 Twelve dive teams were dispatched to search for Bishop's body in the Snake River, although the whereabouts of Bishop's body are still unknown as of 2025.

-Lodmell was put on trial for Bishop's disappearence and presumed death in 2005, but was found not guilty by reason of insanity.
+Lodmell was put on trial for Bishop's disappearance and presumed death in 2005, but was found not guilty by reason of insanity.
 As a result, Lodmell was declared mentally insane and as of 2020 resides in a Texas mental institution.
 Richard Lambert, an assistant U.S. attorney, stated that "Miss Lodmell was or is a very disturbed individual and a highly dangerous individual".

 Bishop's abduction was logged in the National Missing and Unidentified Persons System as case number #MP1863, and in The Doe Network as case number 3686DFUT.